 Finviz also has an option called the heat map that is present on its homepage.
 This map tells you about the level of activity in the market on that particular day.
 If you are savvy, you can combine the heat map with the screener and create a very strong portfolio.
 This is a great screener for both traders and investors.

-Day traders and momentum traders can use the screener to figure out ‘hot’ stocks and value investors can identify undervalued stocks by using the multiple criteria options available.
+Day traders and momentum traders can use the screener to figure out ‘hot’ stocks and value investors can identify undervalued stocks by using the multiple criteria options available and trade based on the best volume indicator.

 Finviz’s free plan comes with a delay of around 5 minutes, and it doesn’t contain intraday charts or screener presets.
 The Finviz Elite plan costs $39.5 a month or $299.5 for the whole year.